The Hidden Reason Your Blowouts Never Last

 One of the most neglected principles in styling is cooling.

-Consumers style a section and immediately:
+Consumers style a section and immediately touch it, brush it, or manipulate it.

-Professionals often allow the section to cool naturally.
+Professionals allow the section to cool naturally.

 Because cooling helps stabilize shape.